Kiwi Sauce – mayonnaise or coulis

 How to store kiwi sauce?

-To store the kiwi sauce, transfer it to a sterilized glass jar, close tightly, and refrigerate for 2-3 days.
-To store it longer, freeze it in airtight containers and thaw in the fridge before using.
+To store kiwi sauce, transfer it to a sterilized glass jar, close tightly, and keep in the fridge for 2-3 days.
+If you want to keep it longer, freeze it in airtight containers and thaw in the fridge before use.

 FAQ (Questions and Answers)